Expensive renovations lead to impeachment, political feud

 CHARLESTON, W.Va.
-(AP) — News reports last year that West Virginia’s Supreme Court justices spent more than $3.7 million on office renovations triggered an investigation by lawmakers that has since resulted in the retirement of two justices and the impeachment of three others.
-It also has created a political firestorm, as Democrats accuse the Republican-led legislature of trying to take control of the court, a separate branch of government.
+(AP) — A taste for blue suede sofas, inlaid wooden floor maps and glass countertops has led to the retirement of two West Virginia Supreme Court justices and the impeachment of three others.

+It also has created a political firestorm, as Democrats accuse the Republican-led legislature of using the impeachments to try to take control of the court, a separate branch of government.

-Ketchum retired last month and has agreed to plead guilty in federal court to a charge related to the vehicle and fuel use.
-Loughry was suspended earlier this year over allegations he repeatedly lied about using his office for personal gain.
-He also has been indicted on 25 federal charges, including a “scheme to defraud the state of West Virginia and others.”
+Here are some details of spending that at least one lawmaker has described as “over the top,” along with a look at the political dispute sparked by the impeachment process:

 Most Read Nation & World Stories